Medical Cannabis Frequently Asked Questions

 For a detailed description of the process, see Step 3: Access your registry verification document provided in Managing Your Medical Cannabis Registry Account: A Guide for Medical Cannabis Patients (PDF).

 We do not review or approve Patient Self-evaluations.
-Cannabis Patient Center staff use them to determine which medicine(s) would work best for a patient with your condition(s) and medications.
+Medical Cannabis Dispensary staff use them to determine which medicine(s) would work best for a patient with your condition(s) and medications.

-You must reach out directly to a Cannabis Patient Center by phone or by visiting their website to schedule a pick-up time.
+You must reach out directly to a Medical Cannabis Dispensary by phone or by visiting their website to schedule a pick-up time.

-Please follow up with the Cannabis Patient Center where you obtained the medical cannabis to report side effects or adverse events.
+Please follow up with the Medical Cannabis Dispensary where you obtained the medical cannabis to report side effects or adverse events.

 Questions to consider before enrolling